Featured

 • Billers and schedulers can send secure messages

-• Load last note includes a list of all previous notes
+• “Load last note” includes a list of all previous progress notes not just the last session

 • Create your own To Do list